parmeped/goCrudChallenge/notes.md

   Check SQL vs NoSQL first.
 - Create the MVP first : Expose an endpoint, handle it through services.
   Create contactInfo.
+[Ok, missing validations]
+    Add phone Number
-[Ok, missing validations] Retrieve that contactInfo by id [Ok, missing validations and correct return] Delete that contactInfo  [Ok, validating if exists before deleting] Update that contactInfo [Ok, seems to be working just fine] Search that contactInfo by email or phone number [Tested by email, seems to be working fine] Make two separate search endpoints.
+  Retrieve that contactInfo by id [Ok, missing validations and correct return] Delete that contactInfo  [Ok, validating if exists before deleting] Update that contactInfo [Ok, seems to be working just fine] Search that contactInfo by email or phone number [Tested by email, seems to be working fine] Make two separate search endpoints.
   Search that contactInfo by company or city.
 [Ok, works great]
 - Polish design
   Add validation
 - Documentation